Broadband in The Netherlands: How to choose

 Do you intend to stay in the Netherlands for less than a year?
 Or just not sure if you will stay for a full year?
 Then please read carefully about some caveats you have to watch out for when choosing a subscription.

 If you end your subscription before the contract term ends you may have to pay a penalty fee.
 When it comes to subscriptions, Dutch law is generally in favor of the consumers.
 Companies are required by law (the Dutch “Wet van Dam”) to let you end your subscription with a notice period of one month.
-But this applies only after one year.

 By the way, the same goes for all kinds of subscriptions, like subscriptions to magazines & newspapers, TV subscriptions, fitness subscriptions, etc.